-- Step 3: Begin removing the surface dust with one or more methods discussed above: vacuuming, sweeping, or taping.
+- Step 3: Remove the surface dust with one or more methods discussed above: vacuuming, sweeping, or taping.

 - Step 5: Mist the rest of your ceiling with whichever solution you prefer.
 Lightly dab any unusually dusty or dirty areas with a sponge or rag.